AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

     - `DisableIoMapper` is required unless you disable Vt-d in BIOS.
 Quirk recommended for multiboot configuration.
 - Misc
   - I use `ScanPolicy` 0x00280F03, which means only NVMe and USB drives and only Apple FS, NTFS and EFI partition.
   - Boot/`LauncherOption` is `Full` for multiboot configuration.
-If using only macOS, set to `Disabled`.
+For installer or when using only macOS, it should be set to `Disabled`.
+  - Security/`SecureBootModel` should be set to `Disabled` for installing/updating Sonoma above certain version, and to `Default` for normal use.
 - NVRAM/Bootargs:
   - `rtcfx_exclude=80-AB` — required for hibernation.
-  - `revpatch=auto,sbvmm` — sbvmm is required for system upgrades to Sonoma and above.
+  - `revpatch=auto,sbvmm` — RestrictEvent options, sbvmm is required for system upgrades to Sonoma and above.
   - config_debug also has standard debugging bootargs.
   - Additional UUID E09B... contains HibernationFixup configuration.
 - PlatformInfo
   - `UpdateSMBIOSMode` is `Custom` for multiboot configuration.
-If using only macOS, set to `Create`
+If using only macOS, set to `Create`.
+Supposedly `Custom` mode is more buggy.
 - UEFI/ReservedMemory
   - One region that is apparently required for hibernation.